-If your day is like most people’s, your attention is split all day long.
+If your day is like most people’s, your attention is split all day.
 Think about it.
-When was the last time you gave your full 100% attention to anything?
+When was the last time you gave your total 100% attention to anything?

-You’re aware that multitasking hurts your productivity, and in fact, isn’t actually possible.
+You’re aware that multitasking hurts your productivity and, in fact, isn’t actually helping you.
 The human brain is not designed to do more than one thing at a time with any level of success.

-Instead, when you try to multi-task, your brain has to quickly jump back and forth (or between several things.)
-Some people appear to pretty good at it, but it causes stress levels to rise, whether they’re aware of it or not.
+Instead, when you try to multitask, your brain has to quickly jump back and forth (or between several things.)
+Some people appear pretty good at it, but it causes stress levels to rise, whether they’re aware of it or not.

 So, what’s the solution?

 Yes, it feels counter-intuitive to what the workforce values.
 But in truth, any employer values a workforce that gets the job done and is responsive to the needs of their command chain.